samyipsh/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Editing a person

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Finding a person

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Opening a field of a person

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Showing a person

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Tagging persons

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Tagging all displayed persons

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Untagging persons

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Untagging all displayed persons

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Replace a tag of all displayed persons

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Showing all tags

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Aliasing a command

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Showing saved aliases

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Dealiasing a command

+1. Deleting a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1`<br>
+       Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.